 Suggested Consent Language Describing the CoC Protections

-Your consent form must be submitted as part of the application and will be reviewed for accuracy.
+For non-NIH-funded research, the proposed consent form must be submitted as part of the application and will be reviewed for accuracy.

 (You may Click the box below to select and copy all the text.
 Note that the text in [brackets] is instructional and not part of the consent language)

 This research is covered by a Certificate of Confidentiality from the National Institutes of Health.
 The researchers with this Certificate may not disclose or use information, documents, or biospecimens that may identify you in any federal, state, or local civil, criminal, administrative, legislative, or other action, suit, or proceeding, or be used as evidence, for example, if there is a court subpoena, unless you have consented for this use.
 Information, documents, or biospecimens protected by this Certificate cannot be disclosed to anyone else who is not connected with the research except, if there is a federal, state, or local law that requires disclosure (such as to report child abuse or communicable diseases but not for federal, state, or local civil, criminal, administrative, legislative, or other proceedings, see below); if you have consented to the disclosure, including for your medical treatment; or if it is used for other scientific research, as allowed by federal regulations protecting research subjects.